Collection Development Statement

 General

 Clinical care is not the focus of these departments and programs; those efforts take place on the medical campus and are supported by the Welch Medical Library.
-Researchers in Cognitive Science occasionally treat a subjective, but the primary goal is research.
+It should also be noted that the MS programs in Clinical Mental Health and School Counseling are through the School of Education (SOE) thus collection development for counseling will be addressed in the SOE Collection Development Statement.

 Formats Selected